-Under the BJA grant program, 15 site-based awards were made in FY 2014 for states to implement or enhance a PDMP program or strategy to address prescription drug abuse, misuse, and diversion within their communities.
+Under the BJA grant program, 19 site-based awards were made in FY 2015 to implement a statewide PDMP program and data-driven strategies to address prescription drug abuse, misuse and diversion within local communities.
 Since inception of the grant program in FY 2002, grants have been awarded to 49 states and 1 U.S. territory to support their efforts to plan, implement, or enhance a PDMP.

-Performance measures and other results for current grantees can be found at: www.bja.gov/ProgramDetails.aspx?Program_ID=72.
+Performance measures and other results for current grantees can be found at: www.bja.gov/ProgramDetails.aspx?Program ID=72.

-The Harold Rogers Prescription Drug Monitoring Program allows for state discretion to plan, implement, or enhance a PDMP to accommodate local decisionmaking based on state laws and preferences, while encouraging the replication of promising practices.
-In recent years, the program expanded to include tribal participation in drug monitoring activities, and support to states and localities to assemble responsive, collaborative efforts between public health and public safety professionals to pilot innovative ways to use PDMP and other data to inform prevention, treatment, and enforcement efforts.
-This year's solicitation introduces a new funding category to enable more rigorous, in-depth study of monitoring strategies designed to contribute to the growing body of knowledge of best practice tools and techniques, and spur innovation among state and local drug abuse programs.
+The Harold Rogers Prescription Drug Monitoring Program allows for state discretion to plan, implement, or enhance a PDMP to accommodate local decision-making based on state laws and preferences, while encouraging the replication of promising practices.
+In recent years, the program expanded to include new funding categories to enable states and localities to support multidisciplinary projects, research-driven evaluations, and tribal participation in drug monitoring activities.
+This year's solicitation maintains these objectives using a simplified structure that reduces the number of funding categories to improve the application process and provide BJA greater flexibility to choose the highest-value and most innovative proposals for award.
+In addition to supporting these individual sites, BJA seeks to leverage each award by contributing to the growing body of knowledge of best practice tools and techniques, and spur innovation and replication of evidence-based practices across all state and local drug abuse programs.